google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 # Cells in a Colab Notebook

-A notebook of movable cells which are either code or text cell
+A notebook contains movable cells which are either code or text cells

 ![](res/notebook_cells.png)